 Animals respire.
-That means they use energy from their environment in the form of other organisms in order to survive, grow, and reproduce.
-The energy conversion rate isn’t great and mammals with warm bodies to maintain need to eat a lot, the plant eaters especially.
+That means they use energy from their environment in the form of other organisms to survive, grow, and reproduce.
+The energy conversion rate isn’t great, and mammals with warm bodies need to eat a lot, especially plant eaters.

 And it’s the herbivores that humans use.
-We are not fond of carnivores and anyway there are relatively few of them due to that energy conversion problem.
+We are not fond of carnivores; anyway, there are relatively few of them due to that energy conversion problem.

 Here is another way to look at the reason for biodiversity loss.

-In fact, there is a maximum biomass that the planet can deliver and what’s happened is that humans have appropriated directly or indirectly through the animals that they consume, a large proportion of that biomass.
+There is maximum biomass that the planet can deliver, and what’s happened is that humans have appropriated, directly or indirectly through the animals that they consume, a large proportion of that biomass.

 Agriculture and, in particular, livestock husbandry has resulted in a huge proportion of primary production going into that 97%.

-Whichever way you look at it, humans have gone from being way less than 3% of the mammal biomass in pre-industrial revolution days to being responsible for 97% of it today.
+Whichever way you look at it, humans have gone from less than 3% of the mammal biomass in pre-industrial revolution days to being responsible for 97% of it today.

-It is inevitable that many mammal species will be under a great deal of pressure to survive.
+Many mammal species will inevitably be under great pressure to survive.
 As will so many other species deprived of their energy source.

 Somehow I don’t understand what is hard about this basic logic.

 We can’t have our steak and eat it in this case.
-You can’t be appropriating all the biomass and still expect to keep all the other animals that you like.
+You can’t appropriate all the biomass and still expect to keep all the other animals you like.

 We shouldn’t be surprised about any of the biodiversity loss that we see around the world.
 That appropriation of energy and biomass is sufficient to make it happen.

 Add habitat change, climate issues, and the altering of habitats through pollution and other externalities that businesses are so keen on delivering to the world, then it just makes biodiversity loss inevitable—the reason for biodiversity loss is that humans have to eat.

-Whether it’s 90% or 97%, is really not the issue but take a look at Google Earth and pan across any of the continents at a height of around 1,000m (you can see that number in the bottom right-hand corner of the screen), maybe start at your home town.
+Load Google Earth and pan across any of the continents at a height of around 1,000m (you can see that number in the bottom right-hand corner of the screen), maybe start at your home town.
 What you will see is a landscape has been altered by human activity.
 There will be a mosaic of fields, maybe some forests or grasslands but the evidence of humans altering the landscape for food is everywhere.
 There are very few countries with more than 10 or 15 per cent of their land area that’s in anything other than agricultural production.